woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Refund fees may not accurately reflect net fees.
 Props @rvola.
 * Tweak - Pre checkout validation now happens only with Stripe Modal.
 * Update - Stripe API version to 2018-02-06.
+* Add - Webhooks for review open/closed for Radar.

 = 4.0.5 - 2018-02-02 =
 * Fix - Illegal offset error on settings when non is defined or saved.